10 minute read

-* Though, Amerindian is still used today and not classified as offensive or obsolete.
+* Note: Amerindian is still used and, generally, not regarded as offensive or obsolete.

-For example, the below article from the Max Planck Institute for Evolutionary Anthropology discusses “West and East Eurasian peoples,” meaning ‘Caucasoids’ and ‘Mongoloids’:
+See this article from the Max Planck Institute for Evolutionary Anthropology, for example, which discusses “West and East Eurasian peoples,” meaning ‘Caucasoids’ and ‘Mongoloids.’

-A genetic cluster analysis is, essentially, a computerized version of the taxonomic process of grouping ‘things’ into categories.
-A cluster analysis is created via software that automatically sorts pieces of data into a predefined number of groups (or ‘clusters’), according to how related those pieces of data are to one another.
-Users define how many clusters the software should divide the data into via the command “K=#”, where “#” is the number of clusters.
+In essence, a genetic cluster analysis is a computerized taxonomic categorization process.
+Cluster analyses are generated by software that automatically groups data points into a predetermined number of groups (or “clusters”) according to how related the data points are to one another.
+Users tell the software how many clusters the data should be split into via the command “K=#,” where “#” is the number of clusters.

-Each thin line represents one ‘sample’ (or one individual).
-The Maya individual below is predominantly descended from the ancestry component labeled ‘America’ (purple), but also has 25% ancestry from ‘Europe’ (green), 3% ‘E. Asia’ (orange), and 1% ‘C.S.
-Asia’ (blue).
+Each thin line represents one ‘sample’ (person).
+The Maya individual below predominantly descends from the ancestry component labeled ‘America’ (purple), but also has 25% ancestry from ‘Europe’ (green), 3% from ‘East Asia’ (orange), and 1% from ‘Central-South Asia’ (blue).

 3. The Data